0xPolygonMiden/miden-base/docs/src/architecture/transactions.md

 ### Example: Transaction that sends assets out of a wallet (creating a note):

-This transaction does not consume any notes but has transaction script which calls the send function.
+This transaction does not consume any notes but has a transaction script that calls the send function.
 Send function then creates an output note (not pictured).

 <p align="center">
     <img src="../diagrams/architecture/transaction/Transaction_Example_Send_Asset.png">